 Autumn is Upon Us

 rotten pretty cats.
-I have not quite decided what should happen on this field yet.
-My human companions and I are still discussing it, but i’ll let you know.
+I have not quite decided what should happen in this field yet.
+My human companions and I are still discussing it, but I’ll let you know.

 Paul has also been working extensively on the barn and future kitchen.
 It seems the lazy hazy days of summer are behind us all for this year.

 The only one who really has to work through the winter is Chris, as he is responsible for making jam for everyone to enjoy through the winter season.
 I can’t wait for vacation days.
 We still have a lot to accomplish before then though.